Create Persistent Bootable USB Using Ventoy In Linux - OSTechNix

 $ ls -lh

-Now copy the persistence.img file to your Ventoy bootable USB drive.
+Now copy the newly created persistence.dat file to your Ventoy bootable USB drive.

-Next create a folder called “ventoy” in your bootable USB drive and then create “ventoy.json” file inside this folder.
-Add the menu entries for your ISOs in the ventoy.json file.
+Next create a folder called "ventoy" in your bootable USB drive.
+And then create "ventoy.json" file inside the ventoy folder.

+Open ventoy.json file in any text editor and add the menu entries for your ISOs in the ventoy.json file.

-I am going to configure persistence USB bootable support for Ubuntu 20.04, so I have added the following lines:
+I am going to configure persistence USB bootable support for Ubuntu 20.04 ISO, so I have added the following lines in my ventoy.json file:

-Make sure the ISO and persistence.img files are stored in the root of the USB drive.
+Make sure the ISO and persistence.dat files are stored in the root of the USB drive.
 Also make sure the filenames and syntax are correct.
-If you missed a comma or curly bracket, the persistence support will not work.
-Save and close the file.
+And more importantly, the ISO filenames should not contain any spaces or special characters.
+If you missed a comma or a curly bracket or double quotes, the persistence support will not work.

+After adding the above lines, press CTRL+O followed by CTRL+X to save the file and close it.

 Now boot your system with the newly created USB bootable drive.

-Choose Ubuntu 20.04 ISO for which you have added persistence support the from the boot menu:
+Choose Ubuntu 20.04 ISO for which you have added persistence support from the boot menu:

 You will then see another menu that you lets you to boot with or without persistence as shown in the following screenshot: